Can Yoga Build Muscle? You Bet!

 Building muscle through yoga works through the same principle, but it's a little more complicated in practice.
-In yoga, the weight we're lifting is our body, and you probably don't want to be adding 10lbs to it each week either..
+Sadly, it's not as easy as just adding plates to a bar.
+In yoga, the weight we're lifting is our body, and you probably don't want to be adding 10lbs to it each week..

 So how do we use progressive overload in yoga?

-For example, if you're looking to build muscle in your arms and shoulders, Chaturanga is a strong pose to practice.
-Depending on your current level of strength, there's a Chaturanga variation you can start from:
+For example, if you're looking to build muscle in your arms and shoulders, Chaturanga is a great pose to practice.
+Depending on your current level of strength, there's a Chaturanga variation for you.

 The driving force of this process is the tension that your muscles are undergoing.

 More challenging poses = more tension = more muscle.

 But what if you're already practicing the most difficult variation?
 How can you further increase that tension?
 Don't you worry, there's another driver of progressive overload – and that's volume.

 Volume is a lot more straightforward to employ.
 Just like increasing the number of reps on your chest press, you can increase the number of Sun Salutations in your practice, or increase the length of each flow.

 In simple terms, do more of your muscle building poses.